davidgiven/cowgol/README.md

 Apart from actual bugs, there are some unimplemented parts of the language.

-  - no subroutine pointers.
-This one's tricky; because subroutines can be nested it's important to be sure that a subroutine can only be called if the outer scopes still exist.
-I have a potential solution which I'm working on.

   - no `null`.
 This one's semantic, but right now you have to cast `0` to pointer types to use `null`.
 (I _do_ know about languages which don't have `null` but they're all for larger machines than Cowgol's aimed at.)